-- the material submitted to the Department of the Environment - all the appeal documents - any relevant legislation and policies - any other matters that are material to the appeal
+- the material submitted to the Department for Infrastructure and Environment (I&E) - all the appeal documents - any relevant legislation and policies - any other matters that are material to the appeal

 Amending your application proposals or attaching a condition to a permission will not overcome the reasons for refusal, you should make a fresh application.
 These are not valid reasons for lodging an appeal.